-Kevin Bendix is a partner in the Intellectual Property Group of Kirkland & Ellis LLP.
+Kevin Bendix is a litigation and intellectual property partner in the Los Angeles office of Kirkland & Ellis LLP.
 Kevin represents clients in complex commercial and intellectual property disputes in federal courts around the country, as well as in the U.S. International Trade Commission (ITC) and Patent Trial and Appeal Board (PTAB).
 Many of Kevin’s cases also involve parallel proceedings in foreign jurisdictions in Asia and Europe.

-Kevin also has an active pro bono practice, which focuses on representing children in need of special education services.
+Kevin teaches Patent Litigation at UCLA School of Law.
+He also has an active pro bono practice, which focuses on representing children in need of special education services.

 Copyright Damages: Incorporating Reasonable Royalty from Patent Law, 27 Berkeley Tech.
 L.J.
 527 (2012).